MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The Internet of Things (IoT) is a system of devices that connect and exchange data through a communication network.
 Sensors on or in the connected devices relay data&mdash;like an internal temperature or the number of items that pass by a point on a production line&mdash;to a monitoring system.
 Dynamics 365 Supply Chain Management supports connection with IoT sensors through the [**Sensor Data Intelligence Add-In**](/dynamics365/supply-chain/sensor-data-intelligence/sdi-home-page).

+### Inventory cycle count

+An **inventory cycle count** is a process of regularly counting a portion of the inventory in a warehouse or storage location, rather than conducting a full physical inventory count.
+This allows businesses to maintain accurate inventory records and identify discrepancies or issues in a timely manner.
+Cycle counts are typically performed on a regular schedule, such as daily, weekly, or monthly, and can be focused on high-value or fast-moving items, or conducted randomly.
+Effective cycle counting can help reduce the risk of stockouts and overstocks, improve inventory accuracy, and streamline inventory management.

 ### Inventory dimensions

 The attributes that Dynamics 365 Supply Chain Management uses to categorize, track, and manage the movement of items in inventory are called inventory dimensions.
 Organizations can use them to track inventory levels more accurately and efficiently, helping reduce waste and spoilage and optimize inventory levels to meet customer demand.